 As a result, there’s a plethora of topics a school could publish on their website.

-This makes it difficult to discern what an education marketer should post on their website and what should be communicated internally through intranets, student portals, or internal-facing social media groups.
+This makes it difficult to discern what a school should post on their website and what should be communicated internally through intranets, student portals, or internal-facing social media groups.

 As an education marketer, you have to filter through all the topics you could write about and uncover themes that best serve your audience and marketing goals.